lucastliu/gmailfs/README.md

 `sudo pip3 install -r requirements.txt`

-Make two directories inside gmailfs repository root
+### Google Account Pre-requisite Steps

+Various credential details will need to be noted and later added to a configuration file throughout this process.

+[Create a Google account](https://accounts.google.com/signup/v2/webcreateaccount?hl=en&flowName=GlifWebSignIn&flowEntry=SignUp), which will give you a gmail email address to use.

+Now we must give gmail permission to enable the API with our account.

+Complete Step 1 in this [tutorial](https://developers.google.com/gmail/api/quickstart/js) to create a new project and enable the Gmail API.
+Take note of the project name and ID.
+Place the created `credentials.json` file into the root of the gmailfs project directory.

+The [Google cloud console](https://console.cloud.google.com) is your place to add and modify features which will allow gmailfs to auto-update with your email contents.

+Complete the first portion of this guide, [Initial Cloud Pub/Sub Setup](https://developers.google.com/gmail/api/guides/push).
+Note the topic name and ID.

+Create a new `OAuth 2.0 Client ID` under the `API` section of the `Google Cloud Console`.
+Download the json credentials, saving the file as `project_key.json` in the root directory of the gmailfs project.

+#### Multiple Instances

+If you intend to have multiple instances of gmailfs with the same gmail account, you will need to complete the steps in this section for each new instance.

+Create a new pull subscription to the topic established above for gmail updates.
+Note the name of the subscription.

+##### Create the Configuration File

+Within the project root, create a new file named `config.ini` Fill the contents according to this template, replacing the fields with your information:

 ```
-mkdir client
-mkdir cache
+[GMAIL]
+email = your_account@gmail.com
+topic = projects/your_project_full_ID/topics/your_topic_name
+subname = your_subscription_name
 ```

+### Run gmailfs

-Run gmailfs `python3 ./gmailfs.py ./cache ./client`
+Run gmailfs with `python3 ./gmailfs.py`

+The first time this program is run, you should be redirected to a browser to authenticate access permissions for this application.
+You should only need to do this once.
+A `token.pickle` file will be created for future accesses.

-Because currently the gmailfs runs in the foreground, we need to change to another terminal window.
-After the gmailfs mounts to the ~/client directory, open a new terminal window and again navigate to gmailfs
+Because gmailfs runs in the foreground, we need to change to another terminal window.
+Open a new terminal window and again navigate to the gmailfs directory

 It may be necessary to run your new terminal as an admin